Tracking and Mixing Engineer who has worked with Kelly Clarkson, The Avett Brothers, Jason Derulo, Flogging Molly, Pepper and more!

 Q: Tell us about your studio setup.

-A: My rig is a hybrid rig focused around Pro Tools HD and a Tonelux summing system.
-I prefer using both digital and analog equipment while working as I tend to use outboard gear as inserts.
+A: My rig is a hybrid rig focused around Pro Tools HD.
+I prefer using both digital and analog equipment while working as I tend to use outboard gear as hardware inserts.

 Q: Describe the most common type of work you do for your clients.